jreijn/jreijn.github.com/_posts/2014-08-05-speedup-development-with-springloaded.markdown

 </Context>
 ```

 As you can see, there are some placeholders in this XML file for which we will let the ``maven-resources-plugin`` replace before Cargo starts our Tomcat container.
+For that we add the ``maven-resources-plugin`` to the existing **cargo.run** profile in the root **pom.xml** file.

 ``` xml
 <profile>